uclahs-soragnilab/hslci_pipeline/README.md

 ```

 ## Step 5: Aggregation by condition
 Step 5 aggregates all of the spots and tracks from all positions within a well plate and combines them in a table with all others that were treated with the same experimental conditions.
-This part requires a third input, a csv file that lists all of the conditions used and the subsequent well IDs that are treated with that coneition.
+This part requires a third input, a csv file that lists all of the conditions used and the subsequent well IDs that are treated with that condition.
 A template file is available under step5_files.
+It also requires that a folder named "condition-level_aggregate_data" is made under the directory listed in the step5 configuration file.

 Update the config file (a template can be found in the "step5_files" folder) to contain the appropriate **file path** for the data source (tracked outputs, specifically ...spots.json, ...acquistionTimes.json and ...mass_tracks.csv)
 This process usually takes less than 1 second per file.